-At least 69 dead in Vancouver as rising temperatures grip Canada and U.S.
+At least 69 dead in Vancouver as rising temperatures scorch Canada and U.S.

 On Monday, Canada set a new all-time high temperature record of 47.9 degrees Celsius in Lytton in British Columbia, about 250 kilometers east of Vancouver.
 The record was broken again Tuesday when the mercury hit 49.5 in Lytton.

-Temperatures in the U.S. Pacific Northwest cities of Portland, Oregon, and Seattle, Washington, reached levels not seen since record-keeping began in the 1940s: 46 degrees in Portland and 42 in Seattle, according to the U.S. National Weather Service.
+Temperatures in the U.S. Pacific Northwest cities of Seattle and Portland, Oregon, reached levels not seen since record-keeping began in the 1940s: About 46 degrees in Portland and 42 in Seattle, according to the U.S. National Weather Service.

+"I have never seen anything like this in my 40 years of forecasting,” said Paul Walker, a meteorologist with AccuWeather Inc. in State College, Pennsylvania.

 Vancouver on the Pacific coast has for several days recorded temperatures above 30 degrees.
 Inland along the Fraser River delta, amid high humidity, climatologists said it felt like 44 degrees on Tuesday.